danakatz13/Peptoid_Tools/MD/param_generation/README.md

 For one single residue at a time :
 ```
-antechamber -i ACG.pdb -fi pdb -bk ACG -fo ac -o ACG.ac -c bcc -at amber -nc 0
+antechamber -i 003.mol2 -fi mol2 -bk 003 -fo ac -o 003.ac -c bcc -at amber -nc 0
 ```
 For all residues in a directory :
 ```
-for f in *.pdb; do base="${f%.pdb}"; antechamber -i "$f" -fi pdb -bk "$base" -fo ac -o "$base.ac" -c bcc -at amber -nc 0; done
+for f in *.mol2; do base="${f%.mol2}"; antechamber -i "$f" -fi mol2 -bk "$base" -fo ac -o "$base.ac" -c bcc -at amber -nc 0; done
 ```
 After these .ac files are generated, you need to check that the backbone nitrogen was classified as 'N' type.
 These different atom types will affect the bond lengths and angles.
 I am not sure why some residues label it as 'NT' or 'N2' and some don't, so I don't know how to automate this step.
 Just check each .ac file and make sure the first nitrogen listed has an 'N' in the last column.
 If not change it, and make sure the indentation lines up with the rest of the rows.
+(007)

 Next, we need to generate a mainchain file.
 This file will tell AMBER, which residues are actually present in the sequence and which are considered 'DUMMY' atoms and will be replaced with the preceeding/proceeding residue.

-This is an example of what atoms are considered what along with the mainchain file
+This is an example of what atoms are considered what along with the mainchain file **insert peptoid mainchain**

 <img width="155" height="212" alt="image" src="https://github.com/user-attachments/assets/c3ec77e1-652e-464d-bae6-68455fac48f4" />
 <img width="91" height="215" alt="image" src="https://github.com/user-attachments/assets/d0481570-489a-4c25-a2f3-2371eff3987d" />